+Note: Scattered site facilities may be reported as one facility.
 Question Facility 1 Facility 2 Facility 3 Facility 4 Facility 5 Facility 6 Facility 7 Facility 8 Facility Information What is the name of the facility using HOPWA for capital development (acquisition or rehabilitation)?
-For facilities being rehabilitated, what was the total 0 0 0 0 0 0 C C amount of funding spent on rehabilitation?
+For facilities being rehabilitated, what was the total C 0 0 0 C 0 0 ( amount of funding spent on rehabilitation?
 What type of development was funded (new construction, rehabilitation, acquisition)?
-For facilities being rehabilitated only, what is the final 0 0 0 0 0 0 C C value of the building after rehabilitation is complete?
+For facilities being rehabilitated only, what is the final 0 0 0 0 0 0 0 ( value of the building after rehabilitation is complete?
 What type of housing (Permanent or Short- term/Transitional) was developed?
 For Capital Development facilities, what is the purchase or lease date of the property?
 For Capital Development facilities, what is the date the construction or rehabilitation started (if applicable)?
-Capital Development Expenditures How much was expended in this year on acquisition, for 0 0 0 0 0 0 0 C each facility?
-How much was expended on rehabilitation, for each 0 0 0 0 0 0 0 · · · · · · · · facility?
-How much was expended on new construction, for each 0 0 0 0 0 0 C facility?
+Capital Development Expenditures How much was expended in this year on acquisition, for each facility?
+C 0 0 0 C 0 0 ( How much was expended on rehabilitation, for each 1 0 0 0 0 0 0 ( facility?
+How much was expended on new construction, for each C 0 0 0 0 0 0 ( facility?
 Was the development facility placed into service during this program year?
 Yes or No. Complete for Capital Development Facilities Opened This Year ONLY.
 If the facility was not opened this year, skip this section.
 How many total units were placed into service this year?
-0 0 0 0 0 0 C C What date did the supportive services begin?
+C 0 0 0 C 0 0 ( What date did the supportive services begin?
 What date was the construction or rehabilitation completed?
 What date did residents begin to occupy the facility?
 Is there a waiting list maintained for the facility?
 Yes or No.